leandrolanzieri/RIOT/doc/doxygen/src/kconfig/kconfig.md

 that occurs when RIOT is being configured using the menuconfig interface.

 The main `Kconfig` file is used in this step to show the configurable parameters of the system.
-Kconfig will filter not available parameters (i.e. parameters exposed by modules that are not being used) based on the file `$(GENERATED_DIR)/Kconfig.dep`.
+Kconfig will filter unavailable parameters (i.e. parameters exposed by modules that are not being used) based on the file `$(GENERATED_DIR)/Kconfig.dep` generated in step 1.

 By default, during the transition phase, module configuration via Kconfig will not be enabled, and the user should explicitly enable this (see [Appendix B](#Appendix-B-Configuration-of-modules-during-transition)).

-The `merged.config` file is a merged configuration file of the files listed in the Input section (in that specific order).
+The `merged.config` file is a merged configuration file of the files listed in the input section (in that specific order).
 This means that any configuration that the application defines in the `app.config` or a backup configuration from the user in `user.config` are taken into account on the first run (see [Appendix C](#Appendix-C-Pitfall-when-using-different-configuration-interfaces)).